cchmc-cpir/2d-spiral-keyhole/README.md

 # 2d-spiral-keyhole
-[placeholder-until-publishing] A repository that contains reconstruction methods for 2D spiral 129-Xe data, with inclusion of flip angle and N4 corrections.
+A repository that contains reconstruction methods for 2D spiral 129-Xe data, with inclusion of flip angle and N4 corrections.

 - MATLAB simulation scripts can be found in the `matlab\` folder.
 - Python in vivo scripts can be found in the `python\` folder.
 It is recommended that you set up the Python virtual environment using the instructions below.